haeuny677/Yelp_Review_SentimentAnalysis/README.md

-# Yelp_Review_SentimentAnalysis
-This project uses Yelp JSON data in a Streamlit app to analyze review sentiment, predict sentiment by business type, and visualize user networks.
-It helps business owners understand feedback and improve performance on Yelp.

-🔍 Key Business Questions:
-How do features like review counts, check-ins, and amenities impact customer ratings?

-What is the sentiment of customer reviews—and can it predict future performance?

-What cities and business categories receive the most reviews?

-How are customers interconnected (friends/fans), and which categories are co-reviewed?

-🧠 Steps Taken:
-Data Sourcing & Cleaning:

-Source: Yelp Open Dataset

-Data Types: Business, Reviews, Users, Check-ins

-Preprocessing done using Python (PySpark) and stored using PostgreSQL

-Database Integration:

-Combined JSON files into PostgreSQL for structured querying

-Used Neo4j to build relationship graphs (reviewers’ friends, fans, businesses)

-Sentiment Analysis:

-Used TextBlob to assign sentiment scores to individual reviews

-Averaged sentiment by location/category

-Modeled by HaEun Yoon

-Text Summarization:

-Used T5-small transformer model to generate concise summaries of long reviews

-Explored future upgrade to BERT for enhanced summarization

-Predictive Modeling:

-Features: Wi-Fi, parking, food category, review count, check-ins, sentiment score

-Models Tested: Linear Regression (best), Random Forest, Gradient Boosting

-Conducted using PySpark

-Visualization:

-Neo4j used for real-time influencer graphs and network mapping

-Streamlit used to build an interactive dashboard
+# 📊 Yelp Review Sentiment Analysis

+This project leverages the Yelp Open Dataset to build an interactive Streamlit app that helps business owners understand customer feedback, predict sentiment trends, and visualize user connections.
+It combines NLP, predictive modeling, and network analysis to deliver actionable insights.

+## 🎯 Objective
+To analyze Yelp reviews for sentiment, identify influential reviewers, and predict customer satisfaction using business attributes and engagement metrics.

+## 🔍 Key Business Questions
+- How do review counts, check-ins, and amenities impact customer ratings?
+- What is the overall sentiment of customer reviews, and can it predict performance?
+- Which cities and business categories receive the most reviews?
+- How are users interconnected, and what categories are commonly co-reviewed?

+## 🧠 Steps Taken

+### 🗂 Data Sourcing & Cleaning
+- **Source:** Yelp Open Dataset
+- **Data Types:** Business, Reviews, Users, Check-ins
+- **Processing:** Cleaned and loaded data into **PostgreSQL** using **Python** and **PySpark**

+### 🧱 Database Integration
+- Combined JSON files into a relational schema using PostgreSQL
+- Constructed user-business-review relationships
+- Built user connection graphs in **Neo4j** (friends, fans, influencers)

+### 💬 Sentiment Analysis
+- Performed sentiment scoring on individual reviews using **TextBlob**
+- Aggregated sentiment scores by business location and category
+- Analysis led by **HaEun Yoon**

+### ✂️ Text Summarization
+- Used **T5-small** transformer model to summarize long reviews
+- Future potential: upgrading to **BERT** for improved contextual summaries

+### 🤖 Predictive Modeling
+- **Features Used:** Wi-Fi availability, parking, food category, review count, check-ins, sentiment score
+- **Models Tested:** Linear Regression (best performer), Random Forest, Gradient Boosting
+- Built and evaluated models using **PySpark**

+### 📊 Visualization
+- **Neo4j:** Mapped reviewer influence and user networks
+- **Streamlit App:** Deployed interactive dashboard for business insights

+## 🧰 Tools & Technologies
+- **Languages:** Python, PySpark, SQL
+- **Database:** PostgreSQL
+- **Modeling & NLP:** TextBlob, Hugging Face T5, scikit-learn
+- **Graph DB:** Neo4j
+- **Dashboard:** Streamlit

+---

+> 👨‍💻 Developed by HaEun Yoon and team — as part of Columbia University's Applied Analytics program